 Sign up forms

-Sign up is a fantastic opportunity to ask your users questions about themselves.
+Sign-up forms are a fantastic opportunity to ask your users questions about themselves.
 At the point of sign up, they are actively interested and engaged with your product, they want to hear from you, and they are already prepared to give you some information.

 But don’t ask for too much too soon.